longkai/kennylong.io/README.md

 - **Auto** Using Git/Github to keep your writing workflow, when you push your work to Github, your website will sync changes automatically
 - **Standard** [Github Fav Markdown][github fav md] rendering style and API
 - **Docker** Run right from Docker
-- **Fast** Using Non-blocking architecture, not really a static website but dynamical
+- **Fast** With Non-blocking architecture, not really a static but dynamical
 - **Configurable** You can modify for your needs
 - **Support CDN** Put all your static stuff to *CDN*(Only tested qiniu)
-- **Support Medium** Auto posting your new work when pushing to Github
+- **Support Medium** Auto posting your new works when pushing to Github

 ## Markdown format Requirement
 ### Each Doc Must...